marcsusagna/reminder/README.md

 - ensure poetry is installed in Windows and executable (in PATH)
 - From windows, navigate to the Windows workspace where you have this repository and execute scripts/windows_run_reminders.bat (double click)

+## Running app on Docker and client on Windows

+Steps:
+- Clone this repo into your Windows workspace (your user folder)
+- Ensure config.py BROWSER_WIN_EXE_PATH points to the path of your Windows browser
+- modify docker_run_reminders.bat to point path resolution towards this repository directory (uses cd .. as it assumes it is executed from where it is)
+- ensure poetry is installed in Windows and executable (in PATH)
+- Open Docker Desktop and make sure you can execute docker commands from powershell / command prompt
+- From windows, navigate to the Windows workspace where you have this repository and execute scripts/docker_run_reminders.bat (double click)